nk113/django-ficuspumila/README.rst

 api
 ---

 Each core application has its API endpoint and resources.
-Ficuspumila is fully integrated with `django-tastypie <https://github.com/toastdriven/django-tastypie>`_ to implement internal RPC and to provide external interface so you can easily allow users to access there resources.
+Ficuspumila is fully integrated with `django-tastypie <https://github.com/toastdriven/django-tastypie>`_ to implement internal RPC and to provide external interfaces so you can easily allow users to access their resources.

 Getting Started with Ficuspumila
 ================================